etsy/open-api/docs/migration-guide.md

 ### Are there any changes to API Rate Limits?

- **API rate limits in v3 are the same as v2.** Using public (API key-based) authentication, clients are allowed 10,000 requests per 24-hour period, with a limit of 10 queries per second.
+ **API rate limits in v3 are the same as v2.
+Similarly, negotiated rate limits from v2 will remain the same in v3 if you're using the same API Key as v2.** By default, using public (API key-based) authentication, clients are allowed 10,000 requests per 24-hour period, with a limit of 10 queries per second.
 For more information on rate limits, see [here](https://www.etsy.com/developers/documentation/getting_started/api_basics#section_rate_limiting).

 ### How can I stay informed of changes to the API?